Onesso/Rent-Right-ui/README.md

 on Clicking the menu navigation appears; useState to hold the values

-we should alternate the value of the clssName in that when True or False of the useState it takes the required class
+we should alternate the value of the clssName in that when True or False of the useState it takes the required class; one classname allow to have the navbar and vice vercer

+on having the navBar the menu icon disappear; chnage the z-index of the menu bar icon.

+since we had set all the anchor tag (links) to display: none; the menu items do not appear therefore we'll revert;